Armo00/KIU-Pack/Readme.txt

 			a.
 Install manually:

-				(1) Delete the older "NTCP" folder (ignore this step if there is not an older version is installed)
+				(1) Delete the older "NTCP" or "NCAP" folder (ignore this step if there is not an older version is installed)

 				(2) Drag the "NCAP" folder from the new compressed package to the "GameData" folder in the game directory to complete the installation.